ietf-gitwg/using-github/draft-ietf-git-using-github.md

 The main purpose of this document is providing guidelines for how a Working Group might integrate the capabilities provided by GitHub into their processes for developing Internet-Drafts.
-The choices of whether to use GitHub and whether to adopt these practices if they do is at the discretion of the Working Group.
+Whether to use GitHub and whether to adopt these practices is left to the discretion of the Working Group.

 This document is meant as a supplement to existing Working Group practices.
 It provides guidance to Working Group chairs and participants on how they can best